 This post is really about the good old crisp sandwich which is a fantastic way to add a bit of crispiness to an otherwise boring sandwich.
 It gives some crunch and extra salt and taste which may be the way to persuade your kids to eat their lunch.

-Certainly it helped with my kids.
+Certainly, it helped with my kids.
 My kids always remind me that potatoes are vegetables and hence a potato sandwich is healthy for them!

 You can, of course, add any flavour of crisp to your sandwich, although it probably should complement the original sandwich filling.

-Marmite Sandwiches with crisps
+Marmite Crispy Sandwiches

-It is best to add the crisps just before you eat the sandwich as otherwise they can get a bit soggy if kept in a coolbox for too long.
+It is best to add the crisps just before you eat the sandwich as otherwise, they can get a bit soggy if kept in a coolbox for too long.

-Marmite is also a strange ingredient to Americans.
+Marmite is also a rather strange ingredient to Americans.
 In the UK we say ‘you either love it or you hate it’ – from this advert from the 1990’s, I imagine.

-If you want to eat vegan sandwiches then remember to use vegan margarine in your sandwich and to choose a suitable crisp to suit.
+If you want to eat vegan sandwiches then remember to use vegan margarine in your sandwich and choose a suitable crisp to suit.

-Many manufacturers are now bringing out special vegan flavoured crisps to meet the market demand.
+Many manufacturers are now bringing out special vegan-flavoured crisps to meet the market demand.

 I hope you are adventurous enough to try and experiment with some crispy crisp sandwiches.
-Let me know how you get on in the comments section below.